 Further details on the exact details are yet to be announced, so it is unclear whether;

-- the shared owner would need to pay a premium for the extension.
+- The shared owner would need to pay a premium for the extension.

-- any premium is capped.
+- Any premium is capped.

-- any associated fees would also be capped.
+- Any associated fees would also be capped.

 The Governments proposal to reform the shared ownership model also includes the abolishment of ‘marriage value’.
 So if a shared owner still has a few years left before the lease term dips below 80 years, they may delay their application to extend in order to see which of the above scenarios applies, which could potentially save them money.